Whina Cooper: Death and legacy

 Cooper returned to Panguru in the Hokianga in 1983 and died there, aged 98, in 1994.
+An estimated 30,000 people attended Cooper's tangi which lasted several days.
+Cooper's passing generated tributes from numerous political figures including Queen Elizabeth II, Prince Philip and Jim Bolger.

 Her legacy includes calling the 1923 hui that led to the name of Whakarapa being changed to Panguru.

 She is remembered as a leader who helped to shape New Zealand legislation relating to Māori people, as well as helping to develop the community in Auckland.
 However she is most remembered for winning over the hearts of so many people when she led the 1975 land march, in both Māori and Pākehā communities.

 She has also served as an inspiration to other Māori women, such as Tiahuia Abraham, who as of 2022 has been a member of the Māori Women's Welfare League for 53 years.

 Memorials

 On 3 February 2020, a memorial at the Waipuna Marae was unveiled in Panguru, Hokianga, in the presence of prime minister Jacinda Ardern.
 The bronze statue was a sculptural representation of a photograph of Cooper, holding the hand of her granddaughter, as they were starting the 1975 land march.
 Ardern promised that her story would be included in the new school history curriculum.